bernardocarvalho/isttok-epics/epics/README.md

 #### Hardware Platform
 1. A Raspberry Pi 3, running a linux distribution
   * Has a USB/RS485 port for monitoring pressure (to be connected soon)
-2. Two Interface Boarda, Velleman Model   [k8000](https://www.velleman.eu/products/view/?id=9383)
+2. Two Interface Boards, Velleman Model   [k8000](https://www.velleman.eu/products/view/?id=9383)
   * connected to raspberry Pi through I2C interface;
   * 8 isolated output connected to the relays (6 relays installed for the rotatory control)
   * 4 isolated outputs connected to SEIKO unit controller